STRIPPED is the title of Lea Porsager’s solo show at Kunsthal Charlottenborg.

 Lea Porsager (b.
 1981) is a graduate from the Royal Danish Academy of Fine Arts in Copenhagen and from the Städelschule in Frankfurt am Main in 2010.
 She has had solo shows at venues such as the Henie Onstad Art Center in Oslo, Kunstverein Göttingen, The Emily Harvey Foundation in New York and The Museum of Contemporary Art in Roskilde.
 Porsager took part in documenta 13 and the 14th Istanbul Biennale.
 She is currently working on public art commissions in Denmark, Norway and Sweden.
 Her land art piece Gravitational Ripples was inaugurated in June 2018 at Djurgården in Stockholm, commemorating the Swedish victims of the tsunami disaster in Southeast Asia in 2004.
 Porsager holds a PhD from the Malmö Art Academy.
 She lives and works in Copenhagen.

-The exhibition is arranged in collaboration with the Moderna Museet in Stockholm, curated by Lars Bang Larsen, and supported by the Obel Family Foundation, the Augustinus Foundation and the Danish Arts Foundation.
+The exhibition is arranged in collaboration with the Moderna Museet in Stockholm, curated by Lars Bang Larsen, and supported by the Augustinus Foundation, Beckett Foundation, Knud Højgaard’s Foundation, Obel Family Foundation, the Danish Arts Foundation and William Demant Foundation.